michaelcoburn/psmdb-docs/docs/system-requirements.md

 ## ARM64

 Percona Server for MongoDB requires the ARMv8.2-A or later microarchitectures.
-Support for ARM64 (AARch64) includes [AWS Graviton processors](https://aws.amazon.com/ec2/graviton/).﻿
+Support for ARM64 (AARch64) includes [AWS Graviton2 or newer processors](https://aws.amazon.com/ec2/graviton/).﻿